esitarz/docs-1/content/integration-services/shippingrates/overview.md

 `ShipFromAddress`.
 Rates will be returned based on these determined shipments.

-GetLineItemRates will obtain shipping rates for each Line Item individually, regardless of the item's `ShippingAddress` and the Line Item Product's `ShipFromAddress`.
+GetLineItemRates will obtain shipping rates for each Line Item individually, regardless of the item's `ShippingAddress` and the Line Item Product's `ShipFromAddress`.

 SetShippingCost simply allows your application to set an Order's